 Disclaimer: Teardowns are based on evidence found inside of apks (Android's application package) and are necessarily speculative and usually based on incomplete information.

 Spoilers suck.
 Whether you're enjoying some books and the TV series gets ahead of itself (Game of Thrones, you're dead to me), or your friends just can't resist revealing the twist at the end of a good movie, spoilers seriously ruin your appreciation for something.
 It's about the journey as much as the destination, right?
 So sportsball fans that subscribe to YouTube TV can now configure for scores to be hidden in the YouTube TV interface.
-Google has also expanded its TV service to Charleston, South Carolina and West Virginia.
 Read More

 The game is on, the game is on!
 Some of us don't care too much about sports, but others are really, really, passionate about their teams.
 If you fall into the latter category then you either have a dedicated sports app on your phone where you follow all the scores and plays then celebrate or vent, or you go to Facebook or Twitter to share all of your happy and sad feels with your buddies.
 Now Facebook is ready to take your sports love to the next level by creating a central place for you to just follow and talk about your games on its network.
 Read More